ALLOWING YOUR HOME TO STAND OUT

 If you have chipping or peeling paint, put painting at the top of your “to-do” list.
 This could be a lending requirement, which may cause the buyer to offer you less money in their offer, or (worse) be a leading factor in the buyer choosing to walk away after their home inspection.
 As a side note, homes that were built prior to 1978 could have lead-based paint.
 If you have knowledge of lead based paint in your home you must disclose this to the homebuyer.

 It’s gotta happen folks.
-Dust bunnies don’t sell houses and it’s written into the contract that sellers will clean prior to closing.
+Dust bunnies don’t sell houses and it’s written into the contract that you, (home seller) will clean prior to closing.
 Hire a professional cleaner before your home is being shown to potential buyers so they aren’t transfixed on dirty window sills or smelly refrigerators (yes, buyers are nosey and will open your fridge)!
 Here are a few pro tips:

 - Remove the screen on your windows and wash both the inside and outside window panes.
 You’ll be amazed at how much more natural light is brought into the home.

 - Clean the blinds and drapes.
-If they are in poor condition removing them altogether may be advised.
+If they are in poor condition or dark the space removing them altogether may be advised.
 All window treatments are said to transfer with the home upon the sale.
 If you want to keep them, be sure to tell me, so we can include this in the contract!

 - Paint your basement.
 If you have an unfinished basement, specifically one that could be finished (proper ceiling height needed) painting the walls an off white will help it feel more usable and bright.